lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  Flash program stage
    *  Flash data word packing when flash word size is an integer multiple of bus word size.
 *  Flash scrambling
-   * Flash supports XEX scrambling using the prince cipher
+   * Flash supports XEX scrambling using the prince cipher.
    * Scrambling is optional based on page boundaries and is configurable by software.
-*  Two types of Flash ECC support
+*  Two types of Flash ECC support.
    * A pre-scramble ECC used for integrity verification, this is required on every word.
    * A post-scramble ECC used for reliability detection, this is configurable on a page boundary.
 *  Life cycle modulated JTAG connection to the vendor flash module.